awslabs/ec2-spot-workshops/content/karpenter/040_karpenter/automatic_node_provisioning.md

 {{% /expand %}}

-## What Have we learned in this section :
+## What Have we learned in this section:

 In this section we have learned:

 * Karpenter scales up nodes in a group-less approach.
 Karpenter select which nodes to scale , based on the number of pending pods and the *Provisioner* configuration.
 It selects how the best instances for the workload should look like, and then provisions those instances.
 This is unlike what Cluster Autoscaler does.
 In the case of Cluster Autoscaler, first all existing node group are evaluated and to find which one is the best placed to scale, given the Pod constraints.

-* Karpenter uses cordon and drain [best practices](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) to terminate nodes.
-The configuration of when a node is terminated can be controlled with `ttlSecondsAfterEmpty`

 * Karpenter can scale-out from zero when applications have available working pods and scale-in to zero when there are no running jobs or pods.

 * Provisioners can be setup to define governance and rules that define how nodes will be provisioned within a cluster partition.
 We can setup requirements such as `karpenter.sh/capacity-type` to allow on-demand and spot instances or use `karpenter.k8s.aws/instance-size` to filter smaller sizes.
 The full list of supported labels is available **[here](https://karpenter.sh/v0.13.1/tasks/scheduling/#selecting-nodes)**

+* Karpenter uses cordon and drain [best practices](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) to terminate nodes.
+The configuration of when a node is terminated can be controlled with `ttlSecondsAfterEmpty`

+The ability to terminate nodes only when they are completely idle is ideal for clusters or provisioners used by **batch** workloads.
+This is controlled by the setting `ttlSecondsAfterEmpty`.
+In batch workloads you want to ideally let all the kubernetes `jobs` to complete and for a node to be idle before removing the node.
+This behaviour is not ideal in scenarios where the workload are long running stateless micro-services.
+Under this conditions the best approach is to use Karpenter **consolidation** functionality.
+Let's explore how consolidation works in the next section.